Multicolor Tur\'an numbers II -- a generalization of the Ruzsa-Szemer\'edi theorem and new results on cliques and odd cycles: Odd cycles, Proof of Theorem

-On the other hand, it would be natural to consider an asymptotic decomposition of $C_5[n/5]$, if it exists, to cycles $C_{2k+1}$ for $k>2$ as well, in the spirit of the conjecture of Grzesik and Kielak.
-That decomposition indeed exists as we will see below, and provides $(1+o(1))\frac{1}{5(2k+1)} n^2$ $(2k+1)$-cycles, but it is slightly below the stated lower bound $(1+o(1))\frac{k}{2(2k+1)^2} n^2.$
+As we have seen before, the $C_5$-decomposition of $C_5[n/5]$ provides an asymptotically extremal construction for $\ex_{C_{2k+1}}(n,K_3)$ when $k=2$.
+For the general problem $\ex_{C_{2k+1}}(n,K_3)$ $k\geq 2$, an analogous construction would be to decompose the blow-up of $C_{2k+1}[n/(2k+1)]$; however this blow-up would be a much sparser graph than the blow-up of $C_{5}[n/5]$.
+Thus, it would be natural to consider an asymptotic decomposition of $C_5[n/5]$, if it exists, to cycles $C_{2k+1}$ for $k>2$ for the lower bound on $\ex_{C_{2k+1}}(n,K_3)$.
+This would be also in the spirit of the conjecture of Grzesik and Kielak concerning the generalised Turán number of odd cycle pairs.
+That decomposition indeed exists as we will see below, and provides $(1+o(1))\frac{1}{5(2k+1)} n^2$ $(2k+1)$-cycles, but it is below the stated lower bound $(1+o(1))\frac{k}{2(2k+1)^2} n^2.$ As detailed below, we achieve a better construction by breaking the symmetry on the class sizes of the blow-up.\\